TIM-Lab/DAUGS/README.md

 This repository provides the code to perform the following on a representative myocardial perfusion image series:

-- Patch decompostion and combination steps for patch-level segmentation and uncertainty map generation as a byproduct
+- Patch decompostion and combination steps for (1) patch-level segmentation and (2) uncertainty map generation as a byproduct
-- Choosing the model from a representative model pool with the lowest uncertainty as part of DAUGS analysis for robust segmentation of myocardial segmentation datasets
+- Choosing the model from a representative model pool with the lowest uncertainty as part of DAUGS analysis for robust segmentation of myocardial perfusion datasets

 ### Contact